We believe that bringing brands, content, celebrities and influencers together makes storytelling more meaningful and impactful.

 HB: What is your typical day like?

-DF: Lots of emails & phone calls, make sure things happen as they should regarding development, production and delivery of various films in different stages of production.
-Create contracts and legal documents, negotiate deals.
-Meetings with agents, managers etc.
+DF: Lots of emails & phone calls, make sure things happen as they should regarding development, production, and delivery of various films in different stages of production.
+Create contracts and legal documents, and negotiate deals.
+Meetings with agents, managers, etc.

-HB: While working as a producer what are you responsibilities?
+HB: While working as a producer what are your responsibilities?

-DF: Negotiating actor and director deals, prep contracts, review contracts, overseeing the development & casting processes, deliver films to distributors and broadcasters, oversee the financing process, oversee and prepare tax credit documents.
-Maintain relationships with agents, managers etc. Look for new sources of financing, new projects and relationships, co-productions.
+DF: Negotiating actor and director deals, prep contracts, reviewing contracts, overseeing the development & casting processes, delivering films to distributors and broadcasters, overseeing the financing process, and overseeing and preparing tax credit documents.
+Maintain relationships with agents, managers, etc. Look for new sources of financing, new projects and relationships, and co-productions.
 Pitch TV shows to broadcasters and TV studios.
 Pitch films to distributors, both in developments and completed films.

 HB: What advice do you have for someone just getting started in the entertainment business?